shephertz/App42-Traffic-Junkie/README.md

   UserContext.MyPicUrl = social.getFacebookProfile().getPicture();
 ```

-4. Store User Profile: This is to srore userProfile who is playing this game.
+__Store User Profile: This is to srore userProfile who is playing this game:__

 ```
     JSONObject userProfile = new JSONObject();